arches/collection_extensions/README.md

 # CollectionExtensions

 Sometimes an operation just doesn't fit well into a scope, but you don't want to lose your declarative code style by operating on all the objects individually.
-This gem adds a few lines of code to make it easier to add methods to collections of objects.
+This gem adds a few lines of code to make it easier to add methods to collections of ActiveRecord objects.

 <img src="https://secure.travis-ci.org/arches/collection_extensions.png" />